Nictiz/eu-nl-compared/maps/xtehr2zibs2024/MedicationDispense-comments.md

 | type_xtehr | EHDSDosaging |

 ### Comments
-Can be mapped via the zib Instruction for Use. (refrence is missing in the zib to DispenseAgreement -> InstructionForUse)
+Can be mapped via the zib InstructionsForUse. (reference is missing in the zib to DispenseAgreement -> InstructionsForUse)

 ## EHDSMedicationDispense.header